Do I Need A Solar Permit?

 One of the most common types of interconnection.
 It’s exactly what it sounds like: installing a new solar breaker in the existing main panel.
 In practice, this breaker looks like many other loads in your main service panel.

-This is an equation used to determine the max allowable OCPD size allowed for breaker in main interconnection.
+This is an equation used to determine the max allowable OCPD size allowed for breaker in the main interconnection.

 Max OCPD = ((Main panel busbar rating • 1.2) – (Main breaker rating))